Reviews You Can Rely On

 The Kammok Firebelly is a versatile all-star.
 It's great enough as a regular blanket, with generous dimensions, a high loft, and compressibility.
 However, it's all of the other modes that take this blanket to the next level.
 The bottom can be snapped and cinched closed to create a cozy foot box for keeping warm while sitting around a fire.
 A full set of snaps on each side can also convert this blanket into a full-on camping quilt when paired with the included sleeping pad straps.
 It triples as a hammock underquilt and quadruples as a poncho with a zipper opening in the middle of the blanket.
 As a bonus, it also comes with a watertight stuff sack and a large long-term storage sack.

 For an otherwise exceptional blanket, the Kammock Firebelly has a couple of features we wish were different.
-For example, the inner liner is the same ripstop nylon as the rest of the exterior.
-It's soft but not exceptionally comfortable, as it can get rather sticky against bare skin.
-These terrific features also come at a high price, so this quilt is best for those who know they will benefit from its versatility.
+For instance, we noticed during testing that the inner liner is the same ripstop nylon as the rest of the exterior.
+It's soft but not exceptionally comfortable, as it can get quite sticky against bare skin.
+The Firebelly's excellent features also come with a hefty price tag, making this quilt best for those who know they will benefit from its versatility.
+Check out the Therm-a-Rest Stellar or the super budget-friendly Kelty Biggie or single-sized Kelty Bestie for cozy options at a more affordable price.
 Even with these critiques, the Kammock Firebelly is one of our absolute favorites as a basic blanket and a multi-purpose insulator.
-For a cozy option at a more affordable price, check out the budget-friendly Kelty Biggie or single-sized Kelty Bestie.

 camping blanket - the kammok firebelly is ultra-versatile, lightweight, and one of our...